 Born in 1857, Charles Elmer Clough, the builder, came to Nevada by way of Wisconsin.
 He was an ambitious man who made his name in western Nevada.
 In addition to construction projects, Clough was responsible for organizing Reno's first power company and water system.
 The success of his various projects led him to become one of the founders and eventually the president of the Reno Press Brick Company, an association that undoubtedly paved the way for his success as a contractor in the Reno area.
 Some of Clough's other building projects included the Masonic Temple, the Gray Reid Wright department store, and several buildings on the University of Nevada, Reno campus.
 Upon his death in March of 1932, he was the last founder of the Reno Press Brick Company to pass away.
 His property was left to his family members.

 In the 1950s, the apartments began appealing more to elderly tenants.
 The location and quaint rooms attracted retired seniors who desired more simplistic living arrangements.
-In 1972, it was purchased by sisters Anna and Ethel Ross, who renamed the building.
-The Colonial Apartments, or Ross Apartments, as it is known today, continues to operate as an apartment building.
+In 1972, it was purchased by sisters Anna and Ethel Ross, who renamed the building the Ross Apartments.
+Christened the Westlyn Apartments upon its sale by Roberta Ross in 2017, the building continues to operate as apartments.
 Its historic look both inside and out, and location in the heart of downtown near the Truckee River, still make it a desirable address.